 The forecast products displayed are from the Met Office global seasonal prediction system, version 5, referred to as 'GloSea5'.
 An extensive set of performance validation information is provided for the GloSea5 system from analysis of retrospective forecasts over the period 1996-2009, updated each month.

 The products are based on the output from forecasts made using a coupled ocean-atmosphere General Circulation Model (GCM).
 This is is a version of the HadGEM3 climate model, which uses the UM (Met Office Unified Model) atmosphere, NEMO (Nucleus for European Modelling of the Ocean) ocean and MOSES (Met Office Surface Exchange Scheme) land surface.
-The model resolution, as used in GloSea5, is N216 (approx 0.8° in latitude and 0.5° in longitude) - approx 50 km in mid-latitudes, in the horizontal - and 85 levels in the vertical for the atmosphere, and the ORCA0.25 grid (0.25°) and 75 levels in the vertical for the ocean.
+GloSea5 uses the N216 version (0.8 degrees in latitude and 0.5 degrees in longitude, which is approx. 50 km in mid-latitudes, in the horizontal) for the atmosphere, and the ORCA0.25 grid (0.25 degrees) for the ocean.
+The vertical resolution, like that of GloSea4, is 85 levels for the atmosphere and 75 levels for the ocean.
 The model contains no flux corrections or relaxations to climatology.
 Climate forcings (aerosols, methane and CO2 concentrations, etc.) are set to observed values for the hindcast period and follow the scenario A1B afterwards.
 Ozone is fixed to observed climatological values and includes a seasonal cycle.

 Each forecast requires initial ocean, land and atmosphere conditions.
 The land and atmosphere conditions are specified from atmospheric analyses that are produced separately for weather prediction purposes.
 The ocean initial conditions are taken from ocean analyses generated specifically for seasonal forecasting, using the 3-dimensional variational ocean data assimilation based on the multi-institution NEMOVAR project (Mogensen et al, 2009 describes a similar implementation of this method) .